Synchronize two Outlook calendars with Microsoft Power Automate

 In the very first run, it is important to get the names of the calendars right (see actions “Setting: name of cal1/2”), or no synchronization will happen at all.
 Open your first run of the flow, and expand the “Check that calendars exist” action at the bottom.
 If you do not see any green checkmarks in the “If yes” half, the calendar names are not configured correctly yet.
 In this case, scroll up again, and expand the blue “Get calendars of Outlook account 1/2” actions.
 Take a look at their output (click Show raw outputs for better readability): the body > value > name field tells you the name of your Outlook calendar, as returned by the Outlook APIs.
 Please note that the returned name may differ from the calendar’s name shown in the Outlook UI.
 If the value of body > value > name of the calendar you want to synchronize is not “Calendar”, you need to open the edit view of the flow again and update its actions “Setting: name of cal1/2” respectively.
 Save the flow (top menu) and then run another test.

 If the calendar names are correct, you should verify (in Outlook) that your calendar events have been synchronized properly.
-Only then should you increase the “Days to sync”, and save+test the flow again.
+For each event you should see blocker events in the other calendar (whose location field contains a long string of hexadecimal characters).
+Only if this is the case you should increase the “Days to sync”, and save+test the flow again.
 Please be aware that Power Automate is rather slow, so it’s perfectly normal if a test run takes a long time (e.g. 15 minutes for synchronizing 30 days).
 You can also check which write-operations were done by a flow execution, by expanding the “Check that calendars exist” box and then click on the very bottom action of that specific flow execution.

 Power Automate limitations